iss-codex/data-pipeline/docs/data/data_overview.rst

 compared to the various backgrounds in the data, high photometric precision and many steps of processing are required.
 This means finding CODEX data can be complicated.

-The 2 levels of processing are: to be discused below
+The 2 levels of processing are:

 Level 1
 -------